Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 Ketel Marte At The Plate

-- Marte has picked up an RBI in 33.9% of his games this year, with two or more RBI in 13.6% of his games.
-He has also driven in three or more runs in six contests.
+- In 40 games this year (33.6%), Marte has picked up an RBI, and in 16 of those games (13.4%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.